searchspring/snap/packages/snap-preact/components/src/components/Atoms/SearchHeader/readme.md

 ```

 ### expandedSearchText
-The `expandedSearchText` prop specifies the text to show when the text to show when the search matchType equals 'expanded'.
+The `expandedSearchText` prop specifies the text to show when the search matchType equals 'expanded'.
 ```jsx
 <SearchHeader controller={controller} expandedSearchText={"We couldn't find an exact match for that, but heres something similar:"} />
 ```